ste7anste7an/EspFileManager/README.md

-# esp32-file-manager
+# EspFileManager

-**esp32-file-manager** is a library for creating a web-based file management system on the ESP32 using the Async WebServer library.
+**EspFileManager** is a library for creating a web-based file management system on the ESP32 using the Async WebServer library.
 The library provides a responsive interface that allows users to upload, download, and delete files stored on the ESP32's filesystem.

 ## Features
 - **File Management:** Upload, download, and delete files via a web interface.